YourDaddyBabes/Jaaniii/README.markdown

 Fork this repo and modify the code.
 I know that the code is ugly.
 Please forgive me..

 ## Copyright
-* Rearrange & remade by MY Sun
+* Rearrange & remade by Oxy
 * Using frame from HackerZhou
 * Firework made by Jackrugile
 * Flower made by FlowerPower